Tariq Ramadan: U.S. visa revocation and subsequent lifting

 Following the ruling, Ramadan stated, "I am very gratified with the court's decision.
 I am eager to engage once again with Americans in the kinds of face-to-face discussions that are central to academic exchange and crucial to bridging cultural divides."
 Melissa Goodman, staff attorney with the ACLU National Security Project, issued a statement saying, "Given today's decision, we hope that the Obama administration will immediately end Professor Ramadan's exclusion.
 We also encourage the new administration to reconsider the exclusion of other foreign scholars, writers and artists who were barred from the country by the Bush administration on ideological grounds."

 On 8 April 2010, Ramadan spoke as part of a panel discussion at the Great Hall of Cooper Union in New York City, his first public appearance since the State Department lifted the ban.
-The group debated the lengths to which Western nations should go to accommodate their Muslim populations.
+Julia Kraut wrote that his discretionary exclusion, and its later rescission by a different presidential administration, "served as a reminder of the importance of discretion and of who holds that discretion to determine the fate of foreigners seeking to enter the United States, as well as the potential for abuse of discretion under the law."